 What are some resources to help students stay informed?

 It’s important to know just how many resources are available to Escoffier students and graduates.
-Our Career Services department is available as lifetime support for both students and alumni.
+Our Career Services department is available as support for both students and alumni.
 The Escoffier Alumni Association is also a valuable resource for our graduates.
 By joining the Escoffier Alumni Association you can connect with fellow colleagues, network with industry professionals, access featured job opportunities, join special interest communities, and stay updated on key alumni events.
 Other resources are the Escoffier blog and online publications like Eater and Grubstreet, which have a great mix of industry and consumer information.
 Alice also urged students to pay close attention to what is happening with re-openings around their city, state or region, depending on how large of a job search they are activating.

 The new expanded employee.